flavioespinoza/bittrex-authenticated-signalr-websocket/README.md

 # You need to create a js file called development.js

-You will need to set this up on your Bittrex.com account.
-Copy the code below and fill in your information.
-This will be ignored when you commit.
+You will need to set up API keys on your Bittrex.com account.

+Login to your Bittrex account and navigate to: https://bittrex.com/Manage?view=api

+Add a new API key.

+Copy the code below and fill in your new API key information.

 ```javascript